 You can also use the Lost Mode feature of Find My Mac to remotely lock your Mac with a firmware passcode for one-time use.
 Your Mac receives the lock instruction from iCloud, restarts, and asks for the system lock PIN code you created.
 When you enter that passcode, the Mac starts up from your designated startup disk and disables the passcode.

 Lost Mode works even while using a firmware password.
 Unlike the passcode set by Lost Mode, a firmware password remains on until you turn it off with Firmware Password Utility.

 If you forgot your firmware password

-If you can't remember your firmware password or passcode, schedule a service appointment with an Apple Store or Apple Authorized Service Provider.
-Bring your original receipt or invoice as proof of purchase.
+If you can't remember your firmware password or passcode, schedule an in-person service appointment with an Apple Store or Apple Authorized Service Provider.
+Bring your Mac to the a appointment, and bring your original receipt or invoice as proof of purchase.